telegraphic/ska-sdp-datamodels/docs/src/index.rst

 visibility table, gain table, etc. The python source code is directly accessible from these documentation pages: see the source link in the top right corner.

-The data classes are built on the `Xarray <https:/xarray.pydata.org>`_ library, offering a rich API for applications.
+The data classes are built on the `xarray <https://docs.xarray.dev/en/stable/#>`_ library, offering a rich API for applications.
 For more details including how to update existing scripts, see :ref:`Use of xarray <xarray>`.